 For the most part, my 'productive' moments have been in the mornings.
 I get up and search job listings.
 Occasionally I unearth yet another website I can use to search from, but as yet I've only applied to specific translation jobs.
 Today changes all that.
 From the applications I've sent out, I've only received one response, and that response to tell me that they're not hiring anymore, but they'll keep my information for potential freelance work.
 Admittedly that's had me a bit down.
 But I'm clenching my fists and stamping my foot, I've found an English editing position and a techie job to apply for, but regrettably I've squandered the evening writing a short story.
 It's almost 1am now, I'll have to postpone the actual application to tomorrow, or rather, when I wake up later today.

 It's been a heartening day, if a bit wearing overall.
 Like I said, I set out to Shinjuku today, which is normally a 20 minute walk and a couple train rides.
 I decided to cut one of the train rides out somewhat randomly.
 It's a lot longer walking to Shibuya than I thought.
-The bread I bought myself at the start of my walk was long gone before I even crossed this shrine, the namesake of this area Shoin Jinja
+The bread I bought m

 ...
 Also.. my internet is being exceptionally slow tonight.
 Picture uploads are not supposed to take this long in the post-dialup era.